SamPantzer/ECEopenHouse/README.md

-# ECEopenHouse
+# FreeCam | Digital Camera
 Raspberry pi based camera for open house presentation
 #
-Camera based on the Rasperry Pi 4 B+, the Pimoroni Hyperpixel 4" Touch screen Display, and the HQ Camera Module.
+FreeCam is a camera based on the [Rasperry Pi 4 B](https://www.pishop.ca/product/raspberry-pi-4-model-b-4gb/), the [Pimoroni Hyperpixel 4" Touch screen Display](https://www.pishop.ca/product/touch-hyperpixel-4-0-hi-res-display-for-raspberry-pi/), and the [HQ Camera Module](https://www.pishop.ca/product/raspberry-pi-hq-camera-cs/?searchid=0&search_query=hq+camera).
 The use of [this tripod](https://www.pishop.ca/product/tripod-for-raspberry-pi-hq-camera/) is also required to supply parts for the mount.
 ⚠️The project requires the use of Raspberry Pi OS Bookworm (or later) to allow for proper Kernel drivers used in the display.

 To Build the project from a fresh install, follow the steps listed: